WHAT IS SALVATION?

 - The penalty for sin is eternal death, being cast into the great lake of fire

-- Jesus was crucified, buried and rose again for our salvation
+- Jesus was crucified, buried and raised again for our salvation

 - Jesus is the only way to God